mannat-gill/cse15l-lab-reports/lab-report-1-week-0.md

     java WhereAmI
     ```

-* Looking at the code for WhereAmI.java (shown in image below) it is supposed to print information about the operating system (os), username, user directory and the user working directory.
+* Looking at the code for WhereAmI.java (shown below) it is supposed to print information about the operating system (os), username, user directory and the user working directory.
 ```
     class WhereAmI {public static void main(String[] args) {
         System.out.println(System.getProperty("os.name"));